HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 11) A start tag whose tag name is "head"
 12) Any other end tag
     - Parse error.
 Ignore the token.
-13) A start tag whose tag name is "init", "set", "bind", or "listen"
+13) A start tag whose tag name is "init", "set", "bind", or "connect"
     - Insert an HVML element for the token.
 14) Anything else
     - Pop the current node (which will be the head element) off the stack of open elements.